 If it’s wet, windy, or extra cold, you’ll want to layer a second pair of pants on top of your next-to-skin base layer bottoms.
 You can choose a pair of soft-shell pants that are water and wind-resistant or use rain pants if you’re on a budget.

 Outdoor Research Trailbreaker II Snow Pants

 These breathable snow pants are water-resistant on the thighs and waterproof on the lower leg where they are most likely to touch the snow.
-With zippered thigh vents, you can better regulate your temperature if you start to heat up while hiking uphill.
-In addition to being a great winter hiking layer, these pants are also awesome for backcountry skiing, making them a versatile investment.
+The zippered thigh vents help regulate your temperature if you start to heat up.
+These pants are also awesome for backcountry skiing, making them a versatile investment.